How does Singapore University of Social Sciences provide Continuing Education and Training (CET) besides its degree

 Is there any other course fee concession?

-SIM University offers the following CET modular course fee concessions1:
+Singapore University of Social Sciences offers the following CET modular course fee concessions1:

 - Applicants who are 50 years old and above will enjoy a 10% course fee concession.

 - Applicants who are 60 years old and above will enjoy a 20% course fee concession.

-- Applicants who are graduates (at Master's or Bachelor's level) of SIM University will enjoy a 20% course fee concession
+- Applicants who are graduates (at Master's or Bachelor's level) of Singapore University of Social Sciences will enjoy a 20% course fee concession

 1No retrospective claims will be allowed.

 Can we combine the subsidy and concession?

 Students will enjoy only one of the three categories of concession.
-The above concessions are applicable to all CET modular courses offered by SIM University unless specified otherwise.
+The above concessions are applicable to all CET modular courses offered by Singapore University of Social Sciences unless specified otherwise.
 They are not applicable to students eligible for SkillsFuture Enhanced Fee Subsidy; courses offered with external institutions/organisations, as well as graduate modular courses.
 Offer will be made subject to availability of places in the course.
 Eligible students will enjoy the course fee concession in addition to any government subsidy that they are eligible for.
 However, the concessions are not to be used concurrently with any other concessions.

 What don't the subsidy and concession cover?